esgie/homebridge-mi-ir-remote/README.md

 Wait until you get output.
 For more information about token, please refer to [OpenMiHome](https://github.com/OpenMiHome/mihome-binary-protocol) and [miio](https://github.com/aholstenson/miio).
 ## Version Logs
+### 0.0.10
+1. Add QQ and Telegram group link
 ### 0.0.7
-1.Support for MomentarySwitch
+1. Support for MomentarySwitch
 ### 0.0.6
-1.Support for custom
+1. Support for custom
 ### 0.0.1
-1.support for Switch and IRlearn.
+1. support for Switch and IRlearn.